fnordoglargh/BoardGameLeague/ABOUT.md

 ### ELO Progression Chart

-ELO progressions will be generated for the selected players over
+ELO progressions will be generated for the selected player(s) over the

 1. entire database
 2. selected game